stbnrivas/dataModels/README.md

 **Please note that some of the Data Models in this Repo have been adopted by a joint initiative between TM Forum and FIWARE Foundation.
-Pull Requests for those Data Models shall be done against the correspondent Repo at the [https://github.com/smart-data-models/](https://github.com/smart-data-models/) Organization**
+Pull Requests for those Data Models shall be done against the corresponding Repo at the [https://github.com/smart-data-models/](https://github.com/smart-data-models/) Organization**

 New data models should be added under a folder structured as follows: